-- ◆ Do you require the ACT or any other special entrance exams in order to be admitted into the program? - ♦ But I already have a bachelor's degree (or master's degree, etc.) do I need to go back and take a basic college entrance exam like the ACT? - ◆ Is it necessary to take the writing portion of the ACT? - ♦ I took the SAT...is it the same thing? - ♦ How do I improve my ACT score?
+- ◆ Is the ACT or any other special entrance exams required for program admission? - ♦ But I already have a bachelor's degree (or master's degree, etc.) do I need to go back and take a basic college entrance exam like the ACT? - ◆ Is it necessary to take the writing portion of the ACT? - ♦ I took the SAT...is it the same thing? - ♦ How do I improve my ACT score?